charleennewland/blog/visual_management.md

 Visual management tools in various settings are meant to significantly improve organizational communication.
 Here are commonly used types and methods that boost workflow, communication, and overall efficiency:

-- *Kanban Boards;* visualize workflow using cards, tickets, or sticky notes, representing different process stages
+- *Kanban Boards-* visualize workflow using cards, tickets, or sticky notes, representing different process stages;
-- *Andon Systems;* signal problems in production processes, activating lights or signals for a quick response and resolution
+- *Andon Systems-* signal problems in production processes, activating lights or signals for a quick response and resolution;
-- *Poka-Yoke (Error Proofing);* implementing visual cues to prevent errors before they occur, ensuring correct actions through color-coding, shape differentiation, or physical barriers
+- *Poka-Yoke (Error Proofing)-* implementing visual cues to prevent errors before they occur, ensuring correct actions through color-coding, shape differentiation, or physical barriers;
-- *Huddle Boards;* large, visible boards in team meetings to discuss goals, progress, and challenges, often featuring key performance indicators (KPIs) and action plans
+- *Huddle Boards-* are large, visible boards in team meetings to discuss goals, progress, and challenges, often featuring key performance indicators (KPIs) and action plans;
-- *Visual Metrics Dashboards;* present key performance metrics through digital or physical displays, facilitating quick analysis and decision-making
+- *Visual Metrics Dashboards-* present key performance metrics through digital or physical displays, facilitating quick analysis and decision-making;
-- *A-Frame Signs;* Portable signs in industrial settings conveying safety information, work status, or other important messages
+- *A-Frame Signs-* are portable signs in industrial settings conveying safety information, work status, or other important messages;
-- *Standardized Work Instructions;* visual documents outlining step-by-step procedures, using images and minimal text for clarity and consistency
+- *Standardized Work Instructions-* are visual documents outlining step-by-step procedures, using images and minimal text for clarity and consistency;
-- *Visual Inventory Management;* techniques like color-coded bins, shadow boards, or digital displays for a quick visual indication of inventory levels and reorder points
+- *Visual Inventory Management-* are techniques like color-coded bins, shadow boards, or digital displays for a quick visual indication of inventory levels and reorder points;
-- *Flowcharts and Process Maps;* visual representations of processes using symbols and diagrams, aiding team members in understanding sequence and dependencies
+- *Flowcharts and Process Maps-* are a visual representations of processes using symbols and diagrams, aiding team members in understanding sequence and dependencies;
-- *Safety Signs and Markings;* Visual cues to communicate safety instructions and warnings, including floor markings, labels, and signs for guiding safe behavior.
+- *Safety Signs and Markings-* are visual cues to communicate safety instructions and warnings, including floor markings, labels, and signs for guiding safe behavior.

 *5S (Sort, Set in order, Shine, Standardize, Sustain) and visual management go hand in hand to make workplaces more efficient, organized, and safe.
 Visual management is a critical ingredient in implementing 5S effectively.*